hassankhan/affirm/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-affirm is a simple, no-frills validation package written for PHP 5.5+.
+Affirm is a simple, no-frills validation package written for PHP 5.5+.
+It is a PHP port of [is.js](http://arasatasaygin.github.io/is.js/).

 Features:
 - Uses exceptions by default (sorry, error lovers)